Manage Purchase Orders With Square for Retail

 While we recommend downloading Square’s import template to make the process easier, you can also use a template of your own choosing, as long as it’s a CSV or Excel file.

-After filling out the template, you’re ready to import the CSV or Excel file.
+After filling in the template, you’re ready to import the CSV or Excel file.
 To do so:

 Go to Items > Inventory Management > Purchase Orders on your online Square Dashboard.